cysouw/diathesis/text/c03_prepositions.md

 ### [ Np ] Bare reciprocal *mit* {#sec:prepositions-bare-reciprocal}

-A few verbs have a special reciprocal role marked with the preposition *mit*, e.g. *kooperieren* 'to cooperate' [@Next a].
-This role can be identified by the alternative formulation with a plural subject and the reciprocal marker *miteinander* [@Next b].
+A few verbs have a special reciprocal role marked with the preposition *mit*, e.g. *kooperieren* 'to cooperate' [@next a].
+This role can be identified by the alternative formulation with a plural subject and the reciprocal marker *miteinander* [@next b].
 It is possible to add an additional comitative prepositional phrase *zusammen mit*, but not as an alternative for the reciprocal role.

 :::ex
 a.
 Karl kooperiert mit Anna.